 When the snow flies in Montana, the roads, sidewalks, and trails get icy, snowy, and slippery – FAST.
+We’ve had a lot of snow already this season and roads and trails are nice and icy.
 If you’re like us, you want to be able to safely run and walk outside all winter long.
-Plus, with the Frozen Feet Challenge coming up, you’ll need to get out and log a mile a day, regardless of the weather!
 To help you figure out the best traction device for your needs, here’s a breakdown of the traction devices we carry in store!

 Getting the right fit